Hadrurus: Taxonomy

 Two species (H. aztecus and H. gertschi) were separated and placed in the genus Hoffmannihadrurus based on the larger distance between the lateral eyes and the anterior margin of the carapace as well as the shorter distance between the median eyes and the lateral eyes.

 Distances between the lateral and median eyes and the anterior edge of the carapace in the genera Hadrurus and Hoffmannihadrurus.

 General characteristics

 The species of this genus are large (up to a max of 15 cm) and hairy scorpions with yellowish tones through their bodies although there is an exception in Hadrurus spadix, a species which has a dark almost black prosoma and mesosoma while the palps, legs and metasoma are yellow in color.
 Not the palps nor the metasoma are in any way reduced in size.

 Toxicity

-Though not considered to have a dangerously toxic venom, its sting is still quite painful and unlike other big species of scorpions which defend themselves using their powerful palps to pinch the attacker.
-The species of Hadrurus prefer to sting.
+Though not considered to have a dangerously toxic venom, its sting is still quite painful; unlike other big species of scorpions which defend themselves using their powerful palps to pinch the attacker, the species of Hadrurus prefer to sting.